Today we’re going to figure out your self love language, which actually starts with your family tree.

 If you think about spending five straight days with your favorite family members, what comes up?

-Perhaps a slight feeling of frustration or annoyance — ruffled feathers are bound to happen when you put relatives in a room together for days at a time…
+Perhaps a slight feeling of frustration or annoyance — ruffled feathers is bound to happen when you put relatives in a room together for days at a time…

 And also indescribable love.

 Now, if I ask you to think about your body (specifically your physical appearance), what comes up then?

 What are the first three words that come to mind when I say, tell me what you think about your body?